 Tailings are stored in deposits that help separate the solids from the water, in order for the water to be reused.
 Reclamation of tailings ponds can be challenging as it can take decades for the fine particles like clay and silt to settle.
 We develop detailed tailings management plans that incorporate industry best practices to help ensure tailings storage areas are designed for integrity and maintained accordingly.
 We also ensure ongoing monitoring and have comprehensive emergency response plans in place

 At our Kearl operation, our tailings management strategy is to minimize the fluid tailings we produce to ensure timely reclamation to support a diverse and self-sustaining ecosystem.
 We do this by treating tailings material right away through the use of thickener technology that intercepts the tailings produced by the extraction process and processes them into a paste.
 This process increases our ability to remove, and more efficiently recycle water, reduce our freshwater requirements, and reclaim our tailings faster.

-In 2021, Imperial saw a step change in our “ready-to-reclaim” treated tailings volumes from approximately 65 per cent to more than 80 per cent of our inventory.
-This means that over 80 per cent of our treated tailings material is now in its final resting place and on the trajectory for full reclamation.
-We anticipate this value will fluctuate over time depending on the tailings materials being treated and the treatment method.
+We continue to progress our “ready-to-reclaim” tailings volumes and currently almost 90 per cent of our thickened tailings material is now in its final resting place and on the trajectory for full reclamation.
+We anticipate this volume will fluctuate over time depending on the tailings materials being treated and the treatment method.